 That’s exactly where Recursive Language Models (RLMs) change things.
 Instead of trusting the first output, I treat it as a draft and force the model to review, evaluate, and refine it in loops.

-In this post, I’ll break down what RLMs are, why they outperform standard LLMs, and how I actually implement them on top of existing models.
+In this post, I’ll break down what RLMs are, why they outperform standard LLMs, and how I implement them on top of existing models.

 A Recursive Language Model (RLM) is an execution strategy that improves how a standard language model generates output by introducing iterative refinement.